 |Milk, whole (200ml)||9.4g|

 *other brands may vary slightly in carbohydrate content

 **all carbohydrate impacts on blood glucose and insulin levels

 Therefore, if you choose to eat breakfast, try to ensure that you are consuming good quality, protein-rich foods, such as eggs, as these will keep you feeling full for longer.
-Protein supresses the release of a hunger hormone called ghrelin and therefore prevents you from feeling hungry.
+Protein suppresses the release of a hunger hormone called ghrelin and therefore prevents you from feeling hungry.
 A protein-rich breakfast will have a less adverse effect on blood glucose levels.
-An alternative to eggs would be to have whole natural yoghurt (not low-fat, as these are often replaced with sugar to improve taste) along with berries and/or nuts.
-If you do choose to have cereal, watch your portion size (most people have a larger portion size than that suggested on the nutritional label) and make sure that you select a product that is fibre-rich, less-processed and does not have added sugar.
+An alternative to eggs would be to have whole natural yoghurt along with berries and/or nuts.
+If you do choose to have cereal, watch your portion size.
+Make sure that you select a product that is fibre-rich, less-processed and does not have added sugar.

 ***if you are on blood glucose lowering medication, please check with your healthcare team first that this will not put you at risk of experiencing low blood glucose levels (hypoglycaemia)